adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

     '''
     Controls the movement of the ant by a single square

-    This function takes the current position and the direction of the ant and updates it via the 2 rules specified above as it takes its next stdep.
+    This function takes the current position and the direction of the ant and updates it via the 4 rules specified above as it takes its next step.
 It then updates the new position, direction and square colour for the next step.

     Parameters:
-    grid (np.array)      : This is the grid of dimension, dim, that the ant moves around on ant_pos (np.array)   : This represents the ants' position defined as a numpy array of its x,y coordinate on the grid direction(np.matrix) : This represents the direction that the ant will move in on this step.
+    grid (np.array)       : This is the grid of dimension, dim, that the ant moves around on ant_pos (np.array)    : This represents the ants' position defined as a numpy array of its x,y coordinate on the grid direction (np.matrix) : This represents the direction that the ant will move in on this step.

     Returns:
     None: No explicit return